 My friend, if you are damned, it is not because of your sins, but because you have not received mercy that God offers to you through Jesus.
 That is why it is fair.
 If you reject Jesus, what can God do?
 You then dismiss your only hope of salvation.
 (19)

-On a more serious note, if the teachings of Jesus and the Apostles recorded in the New Testament are true (e.g. heaven and hell), then these people are leading people away from God and salvation.
-Practically, they have become spokesmen for hell, as two completely differing claims cannot be true at the same time.
+It is more serious that if the teachings of Jesus and the apostles in the New Testament are true (e.g. heaven and hell), then these priests and theologians lead people away from God and salvation.
+In practice, they have become agents of hell, because two completely different statements cannot be true at the same time.

 - (Matt 18:6,7) But whoever shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.